shifatmasud/Oil-on-water-fluid-sim/README.md

 1. Open the `index.html` file in a modern web browser.
 2. That's it!
 The app will run.
-3. Start changing the code in the `.tsx` files to build your own features.
+3. Use the dock icons to open the control panels and experiment with the fluid simulation.